aamirazad/Notes/20-29 School/21 Notes/21.10 10th Grade/English/Hamlet.md

 - He doesn't kill Claudius while he is killing because he thinks Claudius will go to heaven when he wants him to go to hell
 - Protestant Reformation is currently happening when Sophocles was writing this
   - Shakespeare (Protestant) might have started to question religion
-  - Lived in Wittenberg where the [[The Reformation Part 1#The Ninety five theses|Ninety-five thesis]]
+  - Lived in Wittenberg where the [[../History/Reformation/The Reformation Part 1#The Ninety five theses|Ninety-five thesis]]
 - The Ghost is doomed to walk the earth which is purgatory a Catholic idea

 ### Lies and Deceit/Corruption